How to Create WordPress Tabs with Qi Addons for Elementor

 In case you need to insert a horizontal tab, the procedure is basically the same.
 You will have all the same options at your disposal except Place Content Below Tab on Screen under option.

 As you can see, adding a tab element with the Qi Addons for Elementor is not just easy but also full of exciting possibilities.
 Now that you have the Qi plugin installed you can continue to explore all of its features and enrich your website with more beautiful elements.
+To make your content even more beautiful, you can also highlight text in WordPress so it stands out.
 Should you have any questions regarding the use of the plugin, feel free to ask us in the comment section.
 We look forward to hearing about your experiences with Qi!